Lovely lemon bars you will LOVE!

 While baking the crust, make the filling.
 Sift the flour into a mixing bowl.
 Add the sugar and whisk until blended.
 Add the lemon juice and zest and stir to dissolve sugar.
 In a separate mixing bowl, whisk the eggs and egg yolk with the salt.
 (This breaks down the protein.)
 Add the eggs to the lemon juice mixture and whisk until well mixed.

-When the crust is ready, pull out the oven rack that is holding the baked crust and pour the filling directly into the hot pan – it is easiest to pour the custard into the pan if the pan is in the oven.
+When the crust is ready, pull out the oven rack that is holding the baked crust.
+Remove the weights and put pan back on the oven rack.
+Pour the filling directly into the hot pan – it is easiest to do so when the pan can slide right back into the oven.

 If the crust has come out of the oven and cooled down before you have finished making the filling, put it back in for a few minutes so that it is hot when the custard is poured into it.